hykilpikonna/CSC110-Project/src/report/report_document.md

 # Change Analysis

 After we answered how frequently people posted about COVID-19 and how interested are people to view these posts, we analyze our data over the posting dates to answer the second part of our research question: **How does posting frequency and people's interests in COVID-19 posts changes from the beginning of the pandemic to now?**

+## Method

+In this analysis, we defined the start of COVID-19 as `2020-01-01` and ignored all posts prior to this date.
+Then, we split the dataset into intervals of 7-days for every day since `2020-01-01`, and calculated the frequency and popularity of that interval, which gave us a list of numbers `x` where:

 **_TODO_**